ZanRescic/Pulse-Oximeter/readme.md

 4. **Usage**:
    - On boot, the device initializes the sensor, samples data, and transitions to the data screen.
    - Heart rate and SpO₂ values update continuously on screen.

-## Modifying the GUI
-- Open `TouchGFX/PulseOximeter.touchgfx` in **TouchGFX Designer** to edit screens or assets.
-- After saving, regenerate code and rebuild in STM32CubeIDE.